C. L. Wilson

 C. L. Wilson is a best-selling cross-genre American author.
-She is known for her 5-part Romance and High Fantasy books The Tairen Soul Series, as well as her ongoing Weather "Mages of Mystral" series.
+She is known for her 5-part Romance and High Fantasy books Tairen Soul series, as well as her ongoing Weathermages of Mystral series.
 In addition to this, Wilson has also written a collection of science fiction short stories titled Futuristic Romance.
 She has also collaborated with authors Erica Ridley and Elissa Wilds on the short story collection One Enchanted Season.